MixinNetwork/developers.mixin.one/developers-docs/docs/api/oauth/oauth.md

 ## Revoking Authorization

-Users can revoke authorization in Mixin Messenger Settings, and the authorization would expire after a year.
+Since Users can revoke authorization in Mixin Messenger Settings, or the authorization will expire after a year.
+Developers should process the expired token.